Approaches to the Study of Nationalism in India: Nationalist, Imperialist, Marxist, and Subaltern

 9. Neo-Colonialism and Global Capitalism:

-– In contemporary analysis, the Marxist approach may also consider how global capitalism and neo-colonial economic relations influence the development of class structures and nationalist ideologies in India.
+– In modern discussions, the Marxist approach considers how global capitalism and neo-colonialism affect class structures and nationalist ideas in India.

 10. Critique of Ethnocentrism: